-Double-clicking on a request displays the Request Properties screen for viewing information (including Request Properties, Object Properties, Archive Properties and

-Events List) about the selected request.
+Clicking on a request ID displays the Job History Properties screen for viewing information (including Job Properties, object Properties, Archive Properties and Events List) about the selected request.
 Up to fifty thousand logged requests are stored in the Core database.
 Once this number of requests is reached, the oldest requests are overwritten.
 For most facilities, this provides at least approximately six to twelve months of logged requests.